ths-community/podman/README.md

 `~/.config/systemd/user/pod-gics.service`

-which you can adapt or finetune to your needs - e.g. ensure it will only start *after* the keycloak service had been started successfully.
+which you can adapt or finetune to your needs - e.g. ensure it will only start *after* the keycloak service had been started successfully if your giCS workload is configured (depends on) keycloak authentication - instead of GRAS.

 ```